 The basic wall frame has vertical studs between the top and bottom plates with noggings (the short horizontal bits) in between.
 Traditionally the verticals have a 14″ spacing but with a single storey tree house we can use larger spacing – in this case it’s 583 mm centres.
 Some of the walls do have windows, so at these locations we need to put a horizontal sill and a header to create the rough opening.
 For the doors, there’s only a header along the top.

-When building a conventional house, the standard ceiling height is 2400 mm.
+When building a conventional house, the standard ceiling height is usually 2.4 meters.
 But since there are no standards for tree houses this could be anything we want it to be.
 Here we have a slanted roof which means one end of the pod will have a higher ceiling than the other end.
 At the lower end the ceiling height is two meters, and at the front of the pod it’s just over two and a half meters.

 2) WALL CLADDING